 There is a clear contrast between the content of Dr. Graham’s message of “good news” and the determinism and exclusivism of Calvinism.
 Dr. Graham’s message is “good news” because the scope of the saving work of the cross is universal.
 There is no doubt that you are included in God’s saving work in Christ and that you can be saved.
 The purpose of the cross is no less than the salvation of mankind.
 The message of the cross is no less than God’s saving love for all persons.
-The dynamic of the message of the cross repels but also attracts and enables the sinner to respond positively to the love of God and the salvation offered to him.
+The dynamic of the message of the cross repels those who stubbornly demand to establish their own righteousness and accomplish their relationship to God on their own terms.
+But the message of the cross also attracts the humble and enables all sinners to respond positively to the love of God and the salvation offered them in Christ.
 By virtue of the content of the message as an invitation to receive the accomplished salvation, the Spirit is at work in the message of the cross enabling a positive decision of faith.
 Faith, not being meritorious or a “work,” is the condition God has placed on receiving salvation.
 It is the means by which anyone may respond to the invitation and receive God’s gift of salvation.
-Given this work of the Spirt, if the sinner remains unsaved it is because they have willfully rejected the gift of salvation offered to them in the gospel.
+All may be saved on the basis of the simplicity of believing.
+Given this work of the Spirit, if the sinner remains unsaved it is because they have willfully rejected the gift of salvation offered to them in the gospel.

 “I am convinced the greatest act of love we can perform for people is to tell them about God’s love for them in Christ.”

 This is why this issue is of utmost importance.
 Not only do eternal destinies lie in the balance, but the evangelical church’s ministry is defined by the gospel as “good news.”
 It is good news when we can “tell people about God’s love for them in Christ.”
 But that requires a soteriology that is coherent with a universal statement of God’s love.
 Such a soteriology is not short on sin and the wrath of God.
 These are essential truths of the gospel message.
 But it is a soteriology that knows that it is a truth of Scripture, and therefore it can be declared with assurance to any and all persons that “God loves you.”
-As I see it, for this assurance of God’s love to be given to people while maintaining a Calvinist soteriology would be disingenuous and intellectually dishonest.
+As I see it, it would be disingenuous and intellectually dishonest for this assurance of God’s love to be given to people while maintaining a Calvinist soteriology.
 We need to speak consistent with our foundational soteriology.
 We must get the gospel right.
 To love others is to give them the true gospel message of God’s love for them in Christ.

 The point is that it is clear that Dr. Graham’s gospel content is in direct contradiction to Dr. Ryken’s Calvinist “doctrines of grace.”
 So, which message is the truth of the gospel, Dr. Graham’s or Dr. Ryken’s?